karllhughes/laravel-php-7/readme.md

 I took pieces from Heroku's PHP 7.0 buildpack and a couple other PHP 7.0 Docker containers that I found.
 I welcome pull requests or suggestions for improvements on the Github Repo.

+This container is intended for local development only, and I wouldn't recommend trying to deploy it.
+My goal with this Dockerfile was to create a way to quickly test whether an existing Laravel app would work in PHP7, and for that, it works well.
+In a real production environment, I'd recommend using a Docker compose file and individual Docker containers for each service required to run your application (eg: Apache, PHP7, NGINX, etc.).

 ### Running this Container
 *Note: I'm assuming you've set up Docker and a VM (if necessary).
 If not, start [here](https://docs.docker.com/engine/installation/).*